-Step Three: Your Plan Enrollment Form Is Where the Action Is
+Step 3: Complete Your Plan Enrollment Form

 Remember that brochure or booklet that came with your enrollment packet?
 It’s from your 401(k) plan manager.
-It should provide fairly detailed descriptions of all your investing options.
+It should provide fairly detailed descriptions of all your 401(k) selection options.
 Some companies do a better job at this than others, but no brochure is going to give you the complete lowdown on all your investing choices.

 Another problem with these materials is that they make a big push for target date funds, Drew said.
 Target date funds have predetermined investment mixes depending on the date you plan to retire.
 If you’re young and have 30 or more years to retire, you’ll start out with a decent mix of growth stock mutual funds, but, as your retirement date gets closer, the mix will become more and more conservative.

 As your investments move to less and less risk, there is less and less return.
-When you reach retirement age, your 401(k) will be heavily invested in bonds and money markets that won’t provide the growth you need to support you through 30 years of retirement.
+When you reach retirement age, your 401(k) will be heavily invested in bonds and money markets that won’t provide the growth you need to support you through 30-plus years of retirement.

 After a quick review of the options in this sample brochure, Drew said, “I’m really familiar with this company’s funds, what they’re invested in, and their stated goals.
 Of the six options they have listed as growth funds, two are actually international funds and one is an aggressive growth fund.”

 Other investors worry that working with their own investing pro will be expensive.
-Your investing professional may charge a one-time fee for a 401(k) consultation, and that’s a reasonable expectation for the time they spend with you.
+Your investing professional may charge a one-time fee for a 401(k) consultation, and that’s a reasonable cost for the time they spend to help you make smart 401(k) selections.
 Just make sure you know what to expect before your appointment so there are no surprises.